Introduction to PostgreSQL GUI

 The pgAdmin tool is open source and free to use.
 It supports all operations and features of PostgreSQL.
-It is very easy to handle and it is used by beginner as well as experienced database developers.
+It is very easy to handle, and beginner and experienced database developers use it.

-- By using pgAdmin we can create, view as well as we can edit all common PostgreSQL objects.
+- Using pgAdmin, we can create, view, and edit all everyday PostgreSQL objects.

-- It provides a graphical query tool to users so it makes it easy to write and execute queries.
+- It provides a graphical query tool to users, making it easy to write and execute queries.

-- The pgAdmin dashboard allows users to monitor server activities like database locks, connected sessions of server and current transactions of server.
+- The pgAdmin dashboard allows users to monitor server activities like database locks, connected server sessions, and current server transactions.

-- Basically, pgAdmin tool is a web application.
+- The PgAdmin tool is a web application.
 Hence, it can be deployed on another server to access it remotely.

-- pgAdmin tool provides procedural language debugger which helps users for debugging purposes.
+- pgAdmin tool provides a procedural language debugger, which helps users for debugging purposes.

 - pgAdmin UI has detachable panels.
-This detachable panel can be arranged according to likings by the user.
+This detachable panel can be arranged according to the likings of the user.

-- If a user wants to move the data between machines then there is a portable version of pgAdmin.
+- If a user wants to move the data between machines, there is a portable version of pgAdmin.